How to install concrete wedge anchors?

 Correct installation is the key to a successful application once an anchor has been selected.
 A properly drilled hole is essential for ease of installation and optimal anchor performance.

 Using the correct diameter drill bit (bit diameter is the same as anchor diameter), drill a hole into the base material to a depth of at least 1/2" or one anchor diameter deeper than the embedment required.
-Most wedge anchors are designed to be installed in holes drilled with carbide tipped bits meeting the requirements ANSI Standard B212.15.
-The following table lists the nominal drill bit diameter along with the tolerance range established by ANSI for carbide tip drill bits.
+Most concrete wedge anchors are designed to be installed in holes drilled with carbide-tipped bits meeting the requirements ANSI Standard B212.15.
+The following table lists the nominal drill bit diameter and the tolerance range established by ANSI for carbide tip drill bits.

 Position the washer on the anchor and thread on the nut.
-When installing through a fixture, drive the wedge anchor through the fixture into the hole.
+When installing through a fixture, drive the wedge expansion anchors through the fixture into the hole.
 Be certain the anchor is driven to the minimum required embedment depth.

 do- anchor diameter